larryms/ASR-Workshop/Hands-on lab/Before the HOL - Business continuity and disaster recovery.md

 Duration: 20 minutes

+### Task 1:  Determine where you will run the lab exercises.

+You will need a workstation with the following:

+- Azure Powershell
+- Azure CLI
+- RDP
+- SSH
+- Visual Studio Code (optional)

+If you choose to use your personal workstation,

+1. Download the zipped Hands-on Lab Step by Step student files at the following link: [Student Files](https://github.com/larryms/ASR-Workshop/blob/master/Hands-on%20lab/StudentFiles/StudentFiles.zip?raw=true).

+2. Extract the files to a directory here **C:\\HOL** on LABVM.

+Alternatively, if you do not have a laptop with these pre-reqs, proceed with the  task1 to create a lab vm.

-### Task 1: Create a virtual machine to execute the lab
+### Task 2: Create a virtual machine to execute the lab

+**Only do these steps if you are creating a LABVM.
+If not, proceed to task 3.**

 1. Launch a browser and navigate to the Azure Global portal at <https://portal.azure.com>.
 Once prompted, login with your Microsoft Azure credentials.
 If prompted, choose whether your account is an Organization  or Microsoft account.